Fortaleza: Culture

 According to the Master Plan of Fortaleza, the Special Areas for the Preservation of Historic, Cultural and Archaeological Heritage are the regions of the center, Parangaba, Alagadiço Novo/José de Alencar, Benfica, Porangabuçu and Praia de Iracema.
 Properties of conservation interest.
 The architectural heritage of Fortaleza in the form of fallen goods, however, is predominantly concentrated in the center of the city.
 The Mucuripe Lighthouse is unfortunately in ruins today, Ceará and Fortaleza were part of the pioneering group of states and cities to adopt public policies to protect the living intangible heritage of their culture, through the Masters of Culture program.
+The city is recognized as a "Design City" by UNESCO's Creative Cities Network.

 Museums, theatres and cultural spaces

-Among the theaters, the largest and most popular are Theatro José de Alencar, São José Theater, São Luiz Cinema Theater, and Teatro RioMarand Teatro Via Sul.
+Among the theaters, the largest and most popular are Theatro José de Alencar, São José Theater, São Luiz Cinema Theater, and Teatro RioMar and Teatro Via Sul.
 The Ceará Museum houses numerous artifacts, including pieces of paleontology and furniture.
 The Dragão do Mar Center of Art and Culture is the main cultural centre, and includes the Ceará Museum of Culture, the Museum of Contemporary Art of Ceará, theaters, a planetarium, cinemas, shops and spaces for public presentations, as well as housing the Public Library Governador Menezes Pimentel, Oporto Iracema of the Arts and the School of Arts and Crafts Thomaz Pompeu Sobrinho.
-The Casa de Jose Alencar is one of the Brazilian museums recognised as dealing with Brazilian literature.
+The Casa de José de Alencar is one of the Brazilian museums recognised as dealing with Brazilian literature.
 It was opened in 1964 and houses art collections, a gallery, a library and the ruins of the first steam power plant in Ceará.
 In the different SERs of the city, the complexes of the CUCA Network are spread, which are facilities dedicated to art, leisure and education, especially for young people.

 Freemasonry is represented by the Grand Masonic Lodge of Ceará and the Great State East of Ceará.
 There are also service clubs in the city, such as the Lions Club and Rotary International.

 The Ceará handicraft has its main market and showcase in Fortaleza.
 In the city, there are several specific places for trade in handicraft products, such as the Ceará Craft Center (CeArt), Ceará Tourism Center (Emcetur), Crafts Fair of Beira-Mar, and on Avenida Monsenhor Tabosa.